microsoft/code-with-engineering-playbook/Engineering/CodeReviews.md

 -   The "readability" and maintainability of the overall design decisions reflected in the code.
 -   The checklist of common errors that the team maintains for each programming language.

-The following guidelines are framed prescriptively in terms of VSTS git, but apply equally to other version control and code review environments.
+The following guidelines are framed prescriptively in terms of Azure DevOps git, but apply equally to other version control and code review environments.
 Pull request is used as the generic term for a request to commit code to a shared branch.

 -   Code review policies should be enforced on the master branch.
     -   Git should be configured to deny commits directly to master, enforcing that all changes are made through topic branch PRs.